leonp84/code-institute-project-5/README.md

 # Marketing Strategy

-The three primary goals, the driving force behind the site design and UX) of heritage-company.net are (in order of most importance):
+The three primary goals, the driving force behind the site design and UX of heritage-company.net are (in order of importance):

-(1) Make a purchase: Buy a single item (or multiple items), making use of the upselling during checkout for additional profit.<br>
+(1) **Make a purchase**: Buy a single item (or multiple items), making use of the upselling during checkout for additional profit.<br>
-(2) Sign up for a newsletter: Studies consistently show that potential customers interact better with niche-driven email marketing, than general marketing such as Google AdWords.<br>
+(2) **Sign up for a newsletter**: Studies consistently show that potential customers interact better with niche-driven email marketing, than general marketing such as Google AdWords.<br>
-(3) Create an account.<br>
+(3) **Create an account**<br>

 To this end, the site funnels users, from the landing page, towards specific products and the eventual checkout process.
 Making the shopping and checkout process as _frictionless as possible_.
 Newsletter sign-ups are encouraged, by making use of static and additional dynamic sign-up notifications.
 And creating an account is a simple process needing just an email address and password.

 ## Future Marketing Ideas

 Future marketing strategies should incorporate **blog articles** about watch collection and luxury timepiece related news.
-For especially collectors, fresh information like this, presented in a well written (and SEO spider friendly) manner are highly desirable.
-Investing in good written material, producer by a luxury watch expert, could be a valuable selling strategy to keep users coming back.
+For (especially) collectors, fresh watch-related information, presented in a well written (and SEO spider friendly) manner are highly desirable.
+Investing in good written material, produced by a luxury watch expert, could be a valuable selling strategy to keep users coming back.
 These articles can then of course be promoted through the site newsletter or social media pages.

-To that end the site also employs social media marketing through a dedicated [Facebook Business page](https://www.facebook.com/profile.php?id=61562008868047).
+To that end, the site also employs social media marketing through a dedicated [Facebook Business page](https://www.facebook.com/profile.php?id=61562008868047).
 Screenshots of the Facebook page are also available below.

 <details>
 <summary> Facebook Business Page Screenshots</summary>